Amended and restated Code of Business Conduct and Ethics

 9. Compliance with Laws, Rules and Regulations

 It is the Company's policy to comply with all applicable laws, rules and regulations.
 It is the personal responsibility of each Employee to adhere to the standards and restrictions imposed by those laws, rules and regulations, and in particular, those relating to accounting and auditing matters.

-Any Employee who is unsure whether a situation violates any applicable law, rule, regulation or Company policy should contact the Company's General Counsel.
+Any Employee who is unsure whether a situation violates any applicable law, rule, regulation, or Company policy should contact the Company's General Counsel.

 Employees are responsible for ensuring that the disclosure in the Company's periodic reports is full, fair, accurate, timely and understandable.
+Periodic reports refer to but not limited to the documents created to provide monthly, quarterly and annual updates about the company's accounting and financial information, business operations, departmental and ongoing projects.
 In doing so, Employees shall take such action as is reasonably appropriate to: (i) establish and comply with disclosure controls and procedures and accounting and financial controls that are designed to ensure that material information relating to the Company is made known to them; (ii) confirm that the Company's periodic reports comply with applicable law, rules and regulations; and (iii) ensure that information contained in the Company's periodic reports fairly presents in all material respects the financial condition and results of operations of the Company.

 Complaints shall be reported on a confidential and/ or anonymous basis to:

 - Company’s General Counsels through the whistleblower hotline on +306976862707 by leaving a voice message on the answering machine.

 - Company's Audit Committee through the Company's "P.O.
 Box 61323 15104 Maroussi" established for this purpose.